zaczap/bios201/Workshop1/README.md

 	bwa mem grch37.fa NA12892_R1.qc.trimmed.fastq NA12892_R2.qc.trimmed.fastq \
 		| samtools sort --output-fmt BAM > NA12892.bam

-We can see how well the alignments were by running the following commands:
+We can see various statistics about each of the alignments by running the following commands:

 	samtools flagstat NA12878.bam
 	samtools flagstat NA12891.bam